Don't have time to read it all right now?

 This is the most recent strategy being used in the game.
 Ticketmaster has built their entire strategy on the idea of charging a service fee to their customers, and now this has become available to every business owner on the planet.

 As a merchant, you can incentivize the customer to pay with a method of payment that doesn’t incur a fee for that payment type.
 You can institute a cash discount program where customers who pay with cash get a discount while all other customers who decide to pay with a credit card are presented the option to pay the fee themselves.
+Transferring the fee from the business owner to the customer makes this model one of our top picks.

 This strategy gives business owners back the power over the issuing banks who have been sticking the local business with fees for years.
 The business places signage on the door and at the point of sale explaining the program, and the point of sale takes care of the rest.